-8. Ecommerce accounted for roughly 22% of the beauty market sales in 2020.
+8. Ecommerce will account for 25.4% of the global beauty and personal care market sales in 2022.

-However, beauty industry growth looks better in 2021 as brick-and-mortar store sales are rising by a modest, yet positive, 3%.
+The prestige fragrance and cosmetic industry growth is estimated at 5.18% annually between 2022 and 2025.
 Because of the increasing need for self-care in times of crisis, luxury shopping has evolved.

 Hair Care Industry Statistics

-In 2020, the hair care market was estimated at $75.06 billion.
-Although it experienced a 4.6% dip that year, it’s expected to reach $112.97 billion by 2028.
-When it comes to Europe, cosmetics industry statistics evaluated its hair care market at $27.09 billion.
+In 2021, the hair care market was estimated at $94.92 billion.
+Although it experienced a slight dip that year, it’s expected to reach $105.14 billion by 2028.
+When it comes to Europe, cosmetics industry statistics predict its hair care market will reach $21.59 billion this year.

-The market is expected to grow at a CAGR of 1.6% by 2027 and reach $39.2 billion.
+According to the latest available stats, the global shampoo market was worth $35.1 billion (2020).
+Until 2027, the market is expected to grow at a CAGR of 1.6%.
 The global improvement in living conditions will drive the demand for the product in general.
-Similarly, the solid shampoo will become more popular due to its reduced environmental impact.
+Similarly, solid shampoo will become more popular due to its reduced environmental impact.

 Dry shampoo is increasing in popularity due to people’s lifestyles becoming more hectic and the rising demand for waterless products.
 Consequently, the market is estimated to reach $3.5 billion by 2027.

 14. Hair colour industry statistics show that colourants make up 19.94% of the hair care industry.

 After shampoo, hair dyes are the next largest segment in the hair care industry.
 As more young people dye their hair, the global market is expected to keep growing.
 In Europe, the industry is projected to expand at a 4.1% rate, as almost 70% of women and 10% of men use such products.